Connectedness of fibers beyond semitoric systems I: the non-degenerate case: The key proposition

-Near each regular point of $g$ modulo $\Phi$ there is a natural structure of smooth manifold on the reduced space so that $\overline{g}$ is smooth with no critical points.
+There is also a natural structure of a smooth manifold on the reduced space near each regular point of $g$ modulo $\Phi$, but in this case the induced function $\overline{g}$ is locally regular.
 More precisely, the following holds.